 Baking sheet with randomly placed chocolate dipped peanut butter cookies | All Images © Beyond the Butter®

-This chocolate dipped peanut butter cookie recipe is slightly adapted from my late Grammy's recipe.
+This chocolate-dipped peanut butter cookie recipe is slightly adapted from my late Grammy’s recipe.

 I love these cookies, my husband loves these cookies, and his co-workers who have tried them do as well (they gave them 11 out of 10 stars).
-They keep really well at room temperature in a tightly sealed container and will stay soft too.
-Of course, if you'd like, you can throw in a slice of bread to keep them extra soft!
+They keep really well at room temperature in a tightly sealed container and will stay soft, too.
+Of course, if you’d like, you can throw in a slice of bread to keep them extra soft!

-When I say they're incredibly soft, I totally mean it.
-And the peanut butter smell and flavor—it's heaven!
-If you have a peanut butter lover in your life, then you'll want to make these for them!
+When I say they’re incredibly soft, I totally mean it.
+And the peanut butter smell and flavor—it’s heaven!
+If you have a peanut butter lover in your life, you’ll want to make these for them!

 Baking sheet with randomly placed and stacked chocolate dipped peanut butter cookies | All Images © Beyond the Butter®